Mysterious & Historical Locations -Articles, Audio, Video, Podcasts, Gallary of ancient Maps & more : - ACROSTIC SONNET

 ACROSTIC PARAGRAPH -

-" HUMANS ARE MADE IN GOD'S LIKENESS , PARTITIVE STRIGENT , FETISH ; AS THE RULE HAD - BEEN BROKEN IN SPIRIT IF NOT IN LETTERS . "
+" HUMANS ARE MADE IN GOD'S LIKENESS , PARTITIVE STRINGENT , FETISH ; AS THE RULE HAD - BEEN BROKEN IN SPIRIT IF NOT IN LETTERS . "

 by WISHAL JAIN